The adic tame site: Introduction

-for all $i \geq 0$.
+In \cref{cohomologydiscrete} we prove the left hand isomorphism.
+This is where we use resolution of singularities to construct a basis of the topology of $\Spa(X,S)$ consisting of open subspaces of the form $\Spa(U,Y)$, where~$Y$ is regular and $U \subseteq Y$ an open subscheme.
+Another important ingredient is the vanishing of the higher direct images of the structure sheaf under a projective birational morphism of regular schemes proved in \cite{ChRu15}.

+In \cref{stronglyetalecohomology} we show the middle isomorphism in (\ref{isomorphism_chain}).
 In preparation to this we examine in \cref{PrueferHuber} Pr\"ufer Huber pairs, i.e. Huber pairs $(A,A^+)$ such that $A^+ \to A$ is a Pr\"ufer extension.
 Pr\"ufer Huber pairs are important in the study of the cohomology groups of $\GG_a^+$ because $\GG_a^+$ is acyclic on the adic spectra of Pr\"ufer Huber pairs.

-The final step is the comparison of the strongly \'etale with the tame cohomology of $\GG_a^+$.
-More precisely, we show in \cref{tamecohomology} that for any noetherian, discretely ringed or analytic adic space~$Z$ we have natural isomorphisms
+The final step is the comparison of the strongly \'etale with the tame cohomology of $\GG_a^+$, i.e., the right hand isomorphism in (\ref{isomorphism_chain}).
+More precisely, we show in \cref{tamecohomology} that for any noetherian, discretely ringed or analytic adic space~$\cX$ we have natural isomorphisms

-for all $i \geq 0$. \\ \\ {\bf Acknowledgements} First of all I am grateful to Alexander Schmidt, whose idea it was to tackle the construction of a tame site.
+for all $i \geq 0$. \\ \\ {\bf Acknowledgments} First of all I am grateful to Alexander Schmidt, whose idea it was to tackle the construction of a tame site.
 He provided me with many insights concerning the properties a tame site should satisfy and was a persistent critic of my ideas.
 I would like to thank Giulia Battiston and Johannes Schmidt for helpful preliminary discussions about the definition of the tame site.
-Finally, my thanks go to Johannes Ansch\"utz who directed my attention to adic spaces.
+My thanks also go to Johannes Ansch\"utz who directed my attention to adic spaces.
+Finally I want to thank the referee for his/her helpful comments that led to many improvements.